avidcyclist/baseball_data/README.md

 ## Overview
 This project implements an ETL (Extract, Transform, Load) pipeline for ingesting, processing, and loading baseball data into a database.
 The pipeline is designed to handle data from various sources, ensuring high data quality and accessibility for analysis.

+Still determining what year this data is from, as Andrew McKirahan is listed here, when I know he hasnt played for the Marlins for a bit - will continue to look at the data and see whats up.

 ## Project Structure
 ```
 data-engineering-project